 WHAT WE DO

-For nearly 25 years, CLTLC has been entrusted with preserving and protecting this cherished corner of northeast Indiana through ongoing conservation and stewardship efforts.
+For over 25 years, CLTLC has been entrusted with preserving and protecting this cherished corner of northeast Indiana through ongoing conservation and stewardship efforts.
 Our focus area includes the Town of Clear Lake, the Clear Lake Township and the Clear Lake watershed.
 With the support of individual donors, foundations, and volunteers and in partnership with local, state, and federal agencies we protect and preserve 15 important properties within the Clear Lake watershed.
 Each year we conduct water quality monitoring to guide our water quality enhancement efforts and approaches.
 We believe that building an appreciation for nature is essential in achieving our mission of watershed level preservation and management.
 We organize and host a variety of workshops, events, and outings that encourage youth and the community to think about nature and our environment and ways they can positively impact it.

 The Clear Lake Township Land Conservancy (CLTLC) was started in 1991 by a committed group of volunteers.